Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 The Academy object for the scene is placed on the Ball3DAcademy GameObject.
 When you look at an Academy component in the inspector, you can see several properties that control how the environment works.
-The **Broadcast Hub** keeps track of which Brains will send data during training.
-If a Brain is added to the hub, the data from this Brain will be sent to the external training process.
 The **Training Configuration** and **Inference Configuration** properties set the graphics and timescale properties for the Unity application.
 The Academy uses the **Training Configuration**  during training and the